elswob/neo4j-build-pipeline/README.md

 ```

 Note:
-- Assumes docker is installed and runnning.
+- Assumes docker is installed and running.

 #### 3. Build the graph